yoyoengine/p2d/README.md

 ## Features

+- Broad phase collision detection, using a hashed spatial grid
 - OOB and Circle collision detection and resolution
-- builds a bsp tree and handles logic internally
 - exposes an iterator for synchronizing simulation to renderer

 ## thoughts